kit-ps/pirates/README.md

 ### Mouth-to-Ear Latency

-It is important that we evaluate not only *transmission* lantency, but the *mouth-to-ear* latency (i.e., the time between when a word is said by one participant and when it is heard by another).
+It is important that we evaluate not only *transmission* lantency, but the *mouth-to-ear* (MTE) latency (i.e., the time between when a word is said by one participant and when it is heard by another).
 In addition to the transmission latency, this includes the following:

 1. Recording and playback